sebastianroming/license-report-generator/.changeset/early-rules-obey.md

 "@wbmnky/license-report-generator": minor
 ---

-See README.md for a full list of changes
+See README.md for a full list of changes.